jaantollander/masters-thesis/content/30_methods.md

 : disambiguates which files are renamed within the same directory.

 **`crossdir_rename`**
-: disambiguates which files are moved to another directory potentially with under new name.
+: disambiguates which files are moved to another directory, potentially under a new name.

 We have the following operations on the object data performed on OSSs.